Walsall v Darlington

 If you're staying over, I'd recommend the Jewellery Quarter for some great pubs, including the Lord Clifden, Red Lion and Brown Lion.

-To eat: The ground should have decent catering - a
+To eat: The ground has decent catering - a

-large range of pies plus pasties and hot drinks.
+large range of pies plus pasties and hot drinks, although due to numbers of our fans, they only had hot dogs left after a while.
 Otherwise, there is a Macdonalds on the retail park outside.

 The town, famous for its saddles and leathers traditionally, has a leather museum, an art gallery and a large Victorian park - the Walsall Aboretum, which has 10,000 trees over 80 acres - although its annual illuminations were scrapped a few years ago.